 Source: ikneadtoeat.com

-This mixed vegetable pakora is a great way to use up any leftover vegetables at the end of the week or simply sneak a few extra vegetables into your kids’ diets.
+Mixed vegetable pakora is a great way to use up any leftover vegetables at the end of the week.
 They’re super quick and easy to make.

 This is the perfect tea-time snack you can make in little time and enjoy in different ways.
 One of the greatest Indian recipes!